prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 ## 5\.
 Supported Measurement Modules

-PICA is designed to be hardware-agnostic where possible, but optimized for specific classes of instruments.
+PICA is designed to be as versatile as possible, while being optimized for specific classes of instruments.
 The following modules represent the core capabilities of the suite, supporting a resistance scale spanning **24 orders of magnitude** (10 nOhm to 10 POhm) depending on the hardware used.

 ### 5.1 Low Resistance (Delta Mode)